krb5/krb5/doc/mitK5features.rst

     make fewer DNS queries in some configurations.

-  - The realm configuration variable "sitename" can be set to cause the client look for site-specific DNS records when making KDC requests.
+  - The realm configuration variable "sitename" can be set to cause the client to query site-specific DNS records when making KDC requests.

+* Administrator experience:

+  - Principal aliases are supported in the DB2 and LMDB KDB modules and in the kadmin protocol.
+(The LDAP KDB module has supported aliases since release 1.7.)

+  - UNIX domain sockets are supported for the Kerberos and kpasswd protocols.

+  - systemd socket activation is supported for krb5kdc and kadmind.

 * Developer experience:

+  - KDB modules can be be implemented in terms of other modules using the new krb5_db_load_module() function.

   - The profile library supports the modification of empty profiles and the copying of modified profiles, making it possible to